SUMMARY

 TAKEAWAYS

-An educator initially dismissed Micro Four Thirds (MFT) for wildlife photography but later found it viable.
+Educator initially dismissed Micro Four Thirds (MFT) for serious wildlife photography.